byronka/minum/README.md

 * MacBook Pro with OS 12.0.1, with OpenJDK 20, GNU Make 3.81 and Rsync 2.6.9
 * Windows 10 64-bit professional, on Cygwin, OpenJDK 20, Gnu Make 4.4 and Rsync 3.2.7

 Developer documentation:
 ------------------------

 See [The development handbook](docs/development_handbook.md)

 Directories:
 ------------

-- src: All the source code, including production and test code
+- src: All the source code
 - docs: documentation for the project
-- lib: essential utilities and dependencies
-- .git: necessary files for Git.
+- .git: necessary files for Git source-code management.
-- utils: useful software for our system
+- utils: testing utilities

 Root-level files:
 -----------------